sehunjoo/mp-res/docs/examples/get_doc_at_least/README.md

 SummaryDoc with 147 unique chemsys and 3-6 elements.

-## *materials.thermo* endpoint
+## **materials.thermo** endpoint

 ---

-!!! note "Note"
-    `mpr.materials.thermo.search` do not support this functionality.
-It only support chemsys and materials_id.
-So you should generate a list of chemsys or materials_ids using `mpr.materials.summary.search`.
+From the materials.thermo endpoint, you can't get a list of ThermoDoc for all materials containing a set of elements. materials.thermo do not support `elements` arguments. `materials_id` and `chemsys` are only available.
 For more information, please see [thermo.py](https://github.com/materialsproject/api/blob/main/mp_api/client/routes/materials/thermo.py)

+Therefore, a list of chemsys should be generated from materials.summary endpoint and then be used as input to materials.chemsys endpoint as follows:

 ``` python